This topic is intended for administrators and developers with administration access rights in Episerver.

 - Under Available Languages, select Change.

-- Select the language you wish to enable, click Save, and close the dialog.
+- Select the language you want to enable, click Save, and close the dialog box.

 - For a correct display, the website start page also needs to be available in the new language.
 To do this, switch to the newly activated language, go to the start page, select Translate, then publish it.